hoffjp/ihavecollected/README.md

 ### Naming Conventions

 The set of data should be a 'Collection' and each user can have many.
-Within the 'Collection' there will be data items and field labels (the exact name to be determined)
+Within the 'Collection' there will be only data items and field labels (the exact name to be determined)

-For testing and development, I plan to generate some "seed data" (in db/seeds.rb).
+For testing and development it is important to generate some "seed data" (in db/seeds.rb).
 This will define the architecture.

 ### Routes